-How do I obtain a new xpub through Ledger Live?
+How do I obtain a new xpub from Ledger wallet?

-In this blog post, we'll walk you through the steps of using the xpub of your Ledger hardware wallet in combination with Bittr.
-If you would first like to know a bit more about extended public keys (xpub, xpub, zpub), we'd recommend you to read this blogpost first.
+In this blog post, we'll walk you through the steps of using the xpub of your Ledger hardware wallet in combination with bittr.
+If you would first like to know a bit more about extended public keys (xpub, ypub, zpub), we'd recommend you to read this blogpost first.

 Connect your Ledger hardware wallet and open Ledger Live on your computer and then click on “Accounts” (Step 1).
-As you never want to share your actual extended public key of your main wallet, you first click “Add Account” (Step 2), which you will only use for Bittr!
+As you never want to share an extended public key of a wallet you have used in the past, you first click “Add Account” (Step 2), which you will only use for bittr!

 As we obviously would like to add a Bitcoin account, make sure “Bitcoin (BTC)” is selected (Step 3) and click “Continue” (Step 4).